-

 Garden notes number eleven, some more spring flowers

 I should record the date – April 15th.
 They’re coming thick and fast, literally.
 There seems to be a precise order, a rhythm to spring events which I could never recall afterwards or before.
-Spring confounds memory – is … Continue reading
+Spring confounds memory – is it … Continue reading